rurounigit/mlx-vlm-ComfyUI/README.md

-# ComfyUI-MLX-VLM
+# mlx-vlm-ComfyUI

 Native Apple Silicon Integration for Vision Language Models in ComfyUI

 ## Overview

-ComfyUI-MLX-VLM is a custom node pack that brings the power of Apple's MLX framework to ComfyUI, enabling high-performance inference of Vision Language Models (VLMs) on Apple Silicon Macs.
+mlx-vlm-ComfyUI is a custom node pack based on mlx-vlm by @Blaizzy that brings the power of Apple's MLX framework to ComfyUI, enabling high-performance inference of Vision Language Models (VLMs) on Apple Silicon Macs.
 This integration leverages the Unified Memory Architecture (UMA) of M-series chips to deliver efficient, low-latency execution of massive multi-modal models without the traditional bottlenecks associated with PCI Express data transfer.

 ## Key Features